-Laura Hamilton conducts work on education policy, assessment, youth development, and civic learning, with a focus on producing evidence-based guidance for practitioners and policymakers to ensure that all young people are prepared to succeed and thrive.
-She has led several large, mixed-method research and evaluation projects and has received research funding from federal and state agencies, philanthropic foundations, and other nonprofit entities.
+Laura Hamilton conducts work on education policy, assessment, youth development, and civic learning, providing evidence-based guidance for practitioners and policymakers to ensure that all young people are prepared to succeed and thrive.
+She has led several large, mixed-method research and evaluation studies funded by federal and state agencies, philanthropic foundations, and other nonprofit entities.
+Much of her work aims to help state and local education agencies support schools in advancing a broad set of learning outcomes and high-quality conditions for learning.

-Hamilton has served on numerous expert committees and panels, including the Joint Committee to develop the AERA/APA/NCME Standards for Educational and Psychological Testing (both the 2014 version and the forthcoming version), a National Academies of Sciences, Engineering, and Medicine committee on developing indicators of educational equity, a National Academies committee to evaluate the NAEP achievement levels, and technical advisory committees for several state assessment programs.
-She’s also held editorial roles with multiple academic journals and is co-editing a volume on assessing civic learning opportunities and outcomes.
+Hamilton has served on numerous expert committees and panels including the Joint Committee to develop the AERA/APA/NCME Standards for Educational and Psychological Testing (both the 2014 version and the forthcoming version), the Urban Institute’s Student Upward Mobility Initiative (SUMI) Advisory Council, National Academies of Sciences, Engineering, and Medicine committees equity indicators and NAEP achievement levels, and technical advisory committees for multiple state assessment programs.
+She’s also held editorial roles with academic journals and book series and is a member of the Board of Directors of the National Council on Measurement in Education.

 Recent & relevant publications

-Hamilton, L.S., Rikoon, S.H., & Kidd, D. (Eds., forthcoming) Assessment to promote K-12 civic learning and engagement.
-Volume to be published as part of the National Council on Measurement in Education (NCME) book series.
+Hamilton, L.S., Rikoon, S.H., & Kidd, D. (Eds., 2026).
+Promoting K-12 civic learning and engagement through assessment.
+Volume published as part of the National Council on Measurement in Education (NCME) book series.
 Routledge.

 Castellano, K.E., McCaffrey; D.M., Xi, N., Yue, J., & Hamilton, L.S.
 (2025).
 Exploring differential change in student performance during the COVID-19 pandemic across the United States.
 Large-scale Assessments in Education, 13(11).